• Home

 Overview

 Diversity, Equity, Inclusion, and Justice initiatives can vary across different offices, institutions, and regions for research oversight professionals.
-This panel discussion will explore effective strategies for embedding DEIJ principles in your offices through case studies, while also widening the lens to explore the impact to surrounding offices and communities.
+Watch this panel discussion exploring effective strategies for embedding DEIJ principles in your offices through case studies, while also widening the lens to explore the impact to surrounding offices and communities.
 Navigate how to support DEIJ research perspectives and foster a culture of trust and belonging with research participants.
-Join your colleagues from different regions and gain insight on how language and regional regulations impact DEIJ efforts.
+Gain insight on how language and regional regulations impact DEIJ efforts.
 This multi-level understanding of DEIJ will equip you with the tools to critically assess and apply different principles when navigating DEIJ challenges.

 Cost